how can we help?

 Sleep Matters is a team of health professionals with specific training and experience in behavioural sleep medicine.
 Our founder, Dr Melissa Ree, trained at the University of Oxford.
 Since returning to Perth, she has remained active in the research and treatment of sleep disorders, and holds an academic position at the University of Western Australia.

 Sleeping poorly?
-How can a sleep psychologist help?
+How can a psychologist help?

 Insomnia is a very common disorder.
 Thankfully, over the last 40 years, highly effective treatments of this condition have been developed and tested in clinical trials.
 People are sometimes surprised to be referred to a psychologist for their poor sleep, as it is not well known that the recommended treatment for insomnia, CBT-I, is a speciality of psychology.
+All of the psychologists at Sleep Matters have specific training in treating insomnia and other sleep disorders.

 The treatment with the most evidence behind it is not a medication, it’s called Cognitive Behaviour Therapy (CBT).
 This effective long term therapy treats the underlying causes of your sleep problem.
 This often involves changing your behaviours, and your thought patterns that keep the problem going.
 Clinical psychologists are trained in CBT, and Sleep Matters psychologists are also trained in sleep medicine and CBT for Insomnia.